Community Projects

 Downtown Properties

-The Logansport Redevelopment Commission purchased vacant lots in the 200 block of E. Broadway in April 2025 and CLEDO is working on development for this site.
-The city of Logansport and CLEDO are also working with the current owners of the former Boondockers’ and SUS properties near the confluence for a suitable solution to rehabilitate this area.
+The Logansport Redevelopment Commission purchased vacant lots in the 200 block of E. Broadway in April 2025 and CLEDO is working with a potential investor on development for this site.
+The LRC purchased the former Boondockers’ and SUS properties near the confluence in August 2025.
+Demolition process is underway for the old SUS building and will take place in spring 2026.

 Boulevard Tree Project